bsstahl/TDDKickstartCore/README.md

 # TDDKickstartCore
-Demo code for my Test Driven Development in .NET Core talk
+Demo code for the Test Driven Development in .NET Core workshop

+ - **Start**
+ -- Contains the starting point for the TDD Kickstart workshop

+ - **Complete**
+ -- Contains the state of the code at the end of the TDD Kickstart workshop